 - Dry matter intake: This refers to remaining material after removal of all moisture.

-- Forages: These are the main ingredients in the feed that provide roughage
+- Forages: These are the main ingredients in the feed that provide roughage and fiber.

 - Feeding sequence: Feed needs to be provided in a specific order to boost digestion,